Background

 They consider obeying conventions, following conventions, much more important than following morality.

-And so there was a paper that Schumacher presented in 2002, as early as 2002, in the Mosaic conference in Liverpool of all places, titled Qualitative and Quantitative Dimensions of Domain Differentiation, a delightful read with your morning coffee.
+And so there was a paper that Shoemaker presented in 2002, as early as 2002, in the Mosaic conference in Liverpool of all places, titled Qualitative and Quantitative Dimensions of Domain Differentiation, a delightful read with your morning coffee.

-Back to Schumacher, his skepticism about the philosophical importance of Blair's findings was reinforced a year later by work by Aharoni and colleagues in Israel.
 They undertook a conceptual replication of Blair's prisoner study.
 They used a modified version of the moral conventional task test and they focused on authority independence.
-They also used a forced choice format to minimize strategic responding or manipulative responses.

 So the study was very interesting, the constructional study was very interesting.
-Aharoni and his associates, they selected 109 incarcerated criminal offenders.

 Mind you, in Blair's original work, there were only 10 psychopathic participants and 10 non psychopaths.
-In Aharoni's studies, there were 109.

 But they also applied two other measures, two other tests.

 The crucial finding was that total psychopathy score did not predict performance on the moral conventional task.
+So they have demolished Blair and his work.

 Aharoni concludes, Aharoni and his allies concluded that contrary to earlier claims, which is a polite way of saying, you know, Blair was talking nonsense.
+Contrary to earlier claims, insufficient data exists to infer that psychopathic individuals cannot know what is morally wrong.

 So it seems the psychopaths do have moral judgment, and don't act on it, that invalidates completely the internalism approach.